 The Best Players Under Pressure

 Probably, the best way to identify if a player can manage difficult situations is taking a look at the Under-Pressure Rate designed by the ATP analysts.
 This is based on percentage break points converted, break points saved, tiebreaks won, and deciding sets won.
-And the three players leading the list are Novak Djokovic, Rafael Nadal, and Roger Federer.
+And the three players leading the list are Novak Djokovic, Nadal, and Roger Federer.
 In that order.

 It is an interesting rate, but what happens if we only take into account the matches between “Big Three” members?
 Well, we don’t have the Under-Pressure Rate taking into account only the matches between them, but there is another way to see which player manages better difficult situations.